enovella/enovella.github.io/_posts/2017-05-20-android-owasp-crackmes-level-3.md

 **Version 2:**

-There was a function, which I renamed to `protect_secret`, that was performing a bunch of obfuscated operations to thwart attackers from statically reverse engineer the code.
-However, in the prologue the native secret was fully leaked.
+There was a function, which I renamed to `protect_secret`, that was performing a bunch of obfuscated operations to thwart attackers from static reverse engineer the code.
+However, in the prologue the native secret was entirely leaked.
 ```c
 _DWORD *__fastcall protect_secret(_DWORD *secret)
 {